University of Washington Information School: Bachelor's program

 The program touches on privacy issues, ethics, and management, as well as design, search engines, web development, and database design.
-Students study a broad range of areas in the information field, including: information management and technology, information-related research, interactive system design, human-computer interaction, and information science.
+Students study a broad range of areas in the information field, including: information management and technology, information-related research, interactive system design, human-computer interaction, and information science, with a goal of improving user experiences and technology access.
 The program's curriculum culminates in a design or research capstone project.
 The Informatics program has the largest enrollment of any program at the iSchool.

-Graduates of the program typically go on to jobs such as:
+Graduates of the Informatics program typically go on to jobs such as: